 Commission to Develop a Competitive Bidding Process for the Operation of Additional Casinos or Slot Machines in the State

-The Commission is directed by law to examine the impact of the existing casinos on local economies, the state economy, and other forms of legal gambling conducted within the state.
-It is also tasked with looking at the potential impact the establishment of casinos or similar facilities in New Hampshire, Massachusetts, and neighboring provinces in Canada would have on the state economy and on the revenue generated by existing casinos in the Maine.
+The Commission was directed by law to examine the impact of the existing casinos on local economies, the state economy, and other forms of legal gambling conducted within the state.
+It was also tasked with looking at the potential impact the establishment of casinos or similar facilities in New Hampshire, Massachusetts, and neighboring provinces in Canada would have on the state economy and on the revenue generated by existing casinos in the Maine.

-The commission is also directed to:
+The commission was also directed to: